Building blocks for Decentralized Identity

 DIF is an engineering-driven organization acting as the center for development, discussion, and management of all activities required to create and maintain an interoperable & open ecosystem for the decentralized identity stack.
 DIF has the capability to set up IPR protected working groups, deliver specs and standards, and offer infrastructure for the community.

-Notable Specifications: DIDComm 2.0, DID-to-Domain Linkage, Universal Resolver & Registrar, Identity Hubs, Sidetree Protocol, Self-Issued OpenID
+Notable Specifications: DIDComm 2.0, Well Known DID Configuration, Universal Resolver & Registrar, Identity Hubs, Sidetree Protocol, DID SIOP (Self-Issued OpenID)

 Hyperledger is an organization run by the Linux Foundation which promotes collaboration from a variety of industry stakeholders building implementations in open-source communities for a variety of use cases around decentralized ledgers and blockchains.